AbuZar-Ansarii/PocketStrike-AI/README.md

 Follow these steps to configure your Termux server:

-### Step 1: Install git in termux
+### Step 1: Install Git in Termux
-run this command to install git
+Run this command to install git
 ```
 pkg install git
 ```